Last updated: July 2026 (revision 6)

 10.3 Baselayer.med is not responsible for third-party services, their availability, security, changes, or acts/omissions, except to the extent required by applicable law.

 11.2 We may perform maintenance, updates or modifications from time to time and will use reasonable efforts to minimise disruption.
+Support channels, response targets and uptime commitments are described in the MSA.

 11.3 You are responsible for maintaining appropriate internet access, devices and environments (including kiosk devices) required to use the Platform.